-SamplingProfiler is a sampling profiler for Delphi 5 to Delphi XE.
+SamplingProfiler is a performance profiling tool for Delphi 5 to 32bits Delphi XE4.
 Its purpose is to help locate bottlenecks, even in final, optimized code running at full-speed.

 Though it may be able to profile application compiled by many other compilers, the focus is (currently) solely on Delphi applications.